SeineAI/SeineSailor/README.md

 Contributions to SeineSailor are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/SeineAI/SeineSailor).

+Important!
+Please read [Contributing_README.md](docs/Contributing_README.md) to understand how we separate production and development process.

 ## License